dotlineX/skovde-blog/README.md

 This is the blog of Group 1, 2 and 3 for their trip to Skövde, Sweden.

-Its based on Hugo and pages can be written in .md format More info can be found [here](https://gohugo.io/documentation/)
+Its based on Hugo and pages can be written in .md format.

+More info can be found [here](https://gohugo.io/documentation/)